Posts

 Image

 La Monnaie at Bozar, Brussels, Sunday March 25 2007 Conductor: Kazushi Ono.
 Chorus Master: Piers Maxim.
 Dalila: Olga Borodina.
 Samson: Carl Tanner.
 Le Grand Prêtre de Dagon: Jean-Philippe Lafont.
 Abimélech, satrape de Gaza: Federico Sacchi.
 Un vieil Hébreu: Chester Patton.
 Un messager: Tie Min Wang.
 Premier Philistin: André Grégoire.
 Deuxième philistin: Bernard Giovani.
 Orchestre symphonique et choeurs de la Monnaie.
-[Photo: Shafahi] This concert peformance of Samson et Dalila took place in the handsomely-restored art deco concert hall - complete with organ - of Horta's otherwise grim Palais des Beaux-Arts, or "Bozar" as it's now called, in Brussels.
-Though it seems fairly obvious to me that if composers intended their operas for the stage, staged they should be, Samson works quite well as oratorio: strong orchestral support, plenty of good stuff for the chorus, etc., apart from the odd detail explicit only on stage, e.g. the child who guides Samson to the pillars a
+This concert performance of Samson et Dalila took place in the handsomely-restored art deco concert hall - complete with organ - of Horta's otherwise grim Palais des Beaux-Arts, or "Bozar" as it's now called, in Brussels.
+Though it seems fairly obvious to me that if composers intended their operas for the stage, staged they should be, Samson works quite well as oratorio: strong orchestral support, plenty of good stuff for the chorus, etc., apart from the odd detail explicit only on stage, e.g. the child who guides Samson to the pillars at the end.
+And w

 Händel – Ariodante